 Admins wanting groups to follow relevant topics that pertain to their objectives.
-Example: The admin of your instance may want ensure that all users a part of the 'Marketing (group)' are following the 'Marketing (topic)'.
+Example: You may want to ensure that all users in the 'Marketing (group)' are following the 'Marketing (topic)'.

 OR perhaps there are important posts everyone in the company should see, but not all content can be captured in the (4) featured posts.
 This is an alternative that will ensure important company-wide content is available to everyone.

 In the Admin view, navigate to 'Team' > 'Groups' > and then click the 3 dots on the right-side of the group where you would like to apply the Auto-Subscribe Topic:

 From there, you will be able to add a max of 3 mandatory topics.